 Fold in the softened cream cheese.
 Add salt and pepper to taste.

 In a medium to large baking dish, add the cooking wine.
-Slit the steaks down the center to form a bowl for the stuffing.
-Place the steaks in the bowl.
+Slit the steaks down the center to form a holder for the stuffing.
+Place the steaks in the glass dish.

 You’ll notice the one on the right has extra green things in it.
 They are capers and I love capers with salmon and crab.
-Since hubby thinks they are disgusting, I added some to my serving.
+Since hubby thinks they are disgusting, I added some to just the one I was going to have.
 I love the zingy tangy taste of those little green gems and I’ll add them to just about anything.

-Bake them in the oven for 20-25 minutes (depending on the size of your salmon steaks) at 350 degrees.
+Bake, uncovered, in the oven for 20-25 minutes (depending on the size of your salmon steaks) at 350 degrees.
 Check with a meat thermometer to be sure they are cooked through.
+I have the EatSmart Precision Pro Digital Thermometer

 I topped it with some sriracha sauce (1 cup mayonnaise, 1-2 Tablespoons Sriracha, 3 Tablespoons fat free half & half) and a sprinkling of parsley.
 I served it with a side of couscous.
 This was a great sauce for salmon!